GoogleCloudPlatform/cloud-deploy-samples/custom-targets/git-ops/README.md

 5. Apply a custom target type for Git to Cloud Deploy that references the skaffold configuration in Cloud Storage

 # How the sample image works
-The Git deployer sample image is built to only handle deploy requests from Cloud Deploy.
-The expectation is that the default rendering process is performed by Cloud Deploy.
+The Git deployer sample uses the default Cloud Deploy rendering process.
+After rendering, deploy operations are handled by this Git deployer.

 ## Deploy
 The deploy process consists of the following steps: